Reflection and learning

 Why reflect?

-Research funders expect you to deliver your projects efficiently and on time.
+Research funders expect you to deliver your research efficiently and on time.
 Regular reflection keeps you on course.
-It helps you to work effectively as a team, respond to change, and act on lessons learned.
-Documenting reflections also allows you to keep track of insights that you may want to share more widely with other researchers.
+It helps you to work more effectively as a team and an individual researcher, respond to change, and act on lessons learned.
+Documenting reflections also allows you to keep track of insights, which you may want to share with other researchers.
 Your findings may even prompt new research agendas.
 Ultimately, reflection and learning are stepping stones towards a more self-aware research culture.

 Next steps